allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 We accomplish this with a generic state machine decoder, where the model defines a transition system stipulating which actions are valid at any particular state.
-If the "actions" are all of the tokens in some output vocabulary, and all actions are valid at every state, this would be a standard seq2seq model (FOOTNOTE: though a much less efficient one than other ways of doing this).
+If the "actions" are all of the tokens in some output vocabulary, and all actions are valid at every state, this would be a standard seq2seq model (FOOTNOTE: while identical semantically this approach would be inefficient).
 By changing what the actions represent, or constraining the valid actions at each timestep of decoding, however, we can learn better models that are tailored for our task.
 For semantic parsing, the "actions" will incrementally build up a statement in some formal language, with